Why are long-term care residents receiving the vaccination first?

 What happens if I have an allergic reaction to the vaccine?

 The community and pharmacy partner are prepared to react to any allergic reactions that may be experienced.

 What if I don’t want to be in the first round, will I have another opportunity?

 We encourage everyone to participate in the onsite vaccinations as they are scheduled.
 The vaccinations are not administered by Volunteers of America.
 The availability and scheduling will be coordinated with the pharmacy partner.
+The vaccines distributed by our Pharmacy Partners use either the Moderna or Pfizer BioNTech vaccine which require two doses.
 We currently know that each community will have three vaccination dates:

 The last opportunity to receive a first dose will be at the second vaccination date.
 Any future opportunities for vaccination will be communicated as information becomes available.